 For more information visit: pcc4u.org.au/

 The Victorian Palliative Medicine Training Program (VPMTP) provides the central access point for applicants wishing to undertake training in palliative medicine in Victoria.
 It provides an education program for all registrars in palliative medicine training positions within the state.
 A mentoring program is available for all trainees.
 Positions are located across metropolitan Melbourne and in several of the larger regional cities.
-The VPMTP is the fund holder for several fellowships that trainees nearing completion of their training may consider.
+VPMTP is the fund holder for several fellowships that may be applied for and undertaken by doctors who have completed their specialist training in Victoria.
 Advanced trainees from other specialties such as Geriatric Medicine, Medical Oncology, Radiation Oncology, General Medicine, and General Practice are welcome to apply for a term in palliative medicine and are encouraged to undertake the Clinical Diploma.
 See the website for details of the program, application process, opportunities for trainees and the list of accredited training sites: www.vpmtp.org

 For more information: